bradencarlson/blue/README.md

-# DESCRIPTION
+# Description

-This script was intended to be used for the link crew program at Lewiston High School, and aims to solve a few data processing problems that are frequently encountered.
+This program was developed to address some common data processing problems encountered in the Link Crew program at Lewiston High School, specifically to create a solution which is user friendly (not just pointing to the `cut`, `sed`, or `awk` programs).
+Such problems included: fixing capitalization of names of student applicants, cutting out unnecessary columns of data, and performing differences of files (for example, finding all names of students who applied to the program, but are not listed in some master file of 10th and 11th graders).

-The main problem that this script solves is as follows.
-There exists some master list of students attending the school, which contains other information about each student, such as their home room teacher and classroom, parent's email, grade, etc. Then there is also another file (which I have typically called the accepted and recommended files) of students who have either been recommeded for the program or already accepted.
-The task is to take the list of recommended students and search for their name in the master file.
+# History

-This serves two purposes, we can then obtain their parents email and any other information about the student from the master file, and any names that are not found in the master list are the only ones that need to be done by hand.
+This project began as a simple script that I wrote for myself to perform these tasks, directly relying upon the programs mentioned in the description.
+This script is still included in the project.
+However, as the years went on I wanted to be able to leave behind something that anyone could use to perform the same tasks, and here we are.

-Since this is the main task that needs to be performed, any lists of names (such as recommeded and accepted files) should be cleaned before being compared with with the master file.
-This means that lists of names should not contain extra spaces, and all names should properly captilalized.
-The spacing problem needs to be handled with some other tool (I prefer sed!).
-This script does provide a method to fix capitalization mistakes in a file.
-The way this is done is the script capitalizes every word in the file, so this should only be done on lists which only contain names.
+# Examples

-# EXAMPLES
+The following are examples of using the script that I originally wrote for myself.

-Use accepted.txt as the list of accepted students, recommended.txt as the list of the recommended students, and find the students who are on the recommended list but not on the accepted list.
+Use `accepted.txt` as the list of accepted students, `recommended.txt` as the list of the recommended students, and find the students who are on the recommended list but not on the accepted list.

 > link-crew.sh -a accepted.txt -r recommended.txt -d recommended - accepted

-Just as the previous example, but print the MATCHING names (that is, the names on recommended which are found in accepted) to the file matches.txt
+Just as the previous example, but print the *matching* names (that is, the names on recommended which are found in accepted) to the file `matches.txt`

 > link-crew.sh -a accepted.txt -r recommended.txt -d recommended - accepted --match matches.txt

-The --no-match option is used in the same was as the --match option, but prints the names that are normally printed to the screen to the file provided.
+The `--no-match` option is used in the same was as the `--match` option, but prints the names that are normally printed to the screen to the file provided.

-Fix the capitalization of the list of students in the accepted.txt file.
+Fix the capitalization of the list of students in the `accepted.txt` file.

 > link-crew.sh -c accepted.txt

-Fix the capitalization of the list of students in the accepted.txt file, and make a backup of the original.
+Fix the capitalization of the list of students in the `accepted.txt` file, and make a backup of the original.

 > link-crew.sh --backup -c accepted.txt